vinoshg/DSA-LeetCode/LeetCode.md

 9. Prim's Algorithm (MST) - O(ElogE)
 - Question: Calculate minimum cost
 - Solution: 1.
 BFS with Priority Queue as Pair(node, cost) is Non-MST Set and Visited Array is MST Set.
-10. Kosaraju's Algorithm (SCC)
+10. Kosaraju's Algorithm (SCC / Directed Unweighted Graph) - O(V+E)
-- Question: Strongly Connected Component - We can reach every vertex of the component from every other vertex in that componenet
+- Question: Strongly Connected Component - We can reach every vertex of the component from every other vertex in that component
 - Solution: 1.
+Reverse DFS i.e. a) Get a node in a Stack(Topological Sort) b) Transpose the Graph (Reverse the edge direction) c) Do DFS according to stack nodes on the transpose graph
+11. Bridge in Graph (Tarjan's Algorithm) - Undirected Graph
+- Question: A bridge is an edge whose deletion increases the graph's number of components
+- Solution: 1.
+DFS, Parent element, dt[V] and low[V].
+If not visited then dt[current] < low[neighbor]
+12. Articulation Point in Graph (Tarjan's Algorithm)
+- Question:
+- Solution: